-Infants and children: Music therapy is POSSIBLY SAFE in infants and children.
+Children: Music therapy is possibly safe in infants and children.
 High levels of noise or music might stunt the growth of newborn infants.
 Infants should also not be overstimulated with music.
-Music interventions in infants should usually not last any longer than 30 minutes.
+Music interventions in infants shouldn’t last more than 30 minutes.

 Information on this website is for informational use only and is not intended to replace professional medical advice, diagnosis, or treatment.
 While evidence-based, it is not guaranteed to be error-free and is not intended to meet any particular user’s needs or requirements or to cover all possible uses, safety concerns, interactions, outcomes, or adverse effects.
 Always check with your doctor or other medical professional before making healthcare decisions (including taking any medication) and do not delay or disregard seeking medical advice or treatment based on any information displayed on this website.